 Pharmacies are called chemists in the United Kingdom.
 Boots is a chain of chemists with outlets all over the country.
 Make sure that you bring generic prescriptions with you, not brand names.
+Be aware, however, that an existing prescription from another country cannot be refilled in England without authorization from a U.K. doctor.
 For a list of pharmacies in London, see "Pharmacies" in the "Fast Facts" section of Chapter 12.